 Knowledge of U.S. laws as well as the legal, research, and communications skills developed throughout their education make students suited for careers in human resources and communications.
 Those already working in human resources might seek careers as human resource managers; experience for such a position is necessary.
 A manager’s tasks include managing new hires and existing employees, planning their benefits, and resolving any disputes or issues that may arise.
-In 2011, the U.S. Bureau of Labor Statistics (BLS) noted that human resource managers nationwide held salaries of $99,130.
+The U.S. Bureau of Labor Statistics (BLS) noted that human resource managers nationwide held salaries of $99,130.

 Those who would like to hold a human resource manager position, but lack experience may first become human resource specialists.
-The BLS’s Occupational Handbook stated in 2010 that human resource specialists earn salaries of $52,690 per year.
+The BLS’s Occupational Handbook stated that human resource specialists earn salaries of $52,690 per year.
 Tasks for the occupation are similar to those of a human resource manager, less the management aspect; specialists’ time is generally concentrated more on the hiring of new employees and organizing of employee benefits.

 Newspaper reporting is another career path those with a master’s in legal studies might adopt.
 Newspaper reporters research and analyze news, and then report their findings to the public.
 According to the BLS, newspaper reporters average salaries of $43,640.
-Presumably, someone with a master’s degree will make more than this average, as the BLS released statistics in early 2012 indicating that those with master’s degrees typically make more than those with lesser or no academic degrees.
+Presumably, someone with a master’s degree will make more than this average, as the BLS released statistics indicating that those with master’s degrees typically make more than those with lesser or no academic degrees.